-- Close the seacock(s) when leaving your boat unattended for any length of time. - If a seacock is left open, a hose failure could flood the bilge, swamp the battery and the engine, and even sink your boat.
+- Close the seacocks before working on any part of the livewell system. - Close the seacocks when leaving your boat unattended for any length of time. - If a seacock is left open, a hose failure could flood the bilge, swamp the battery(s) and the engine, and even sink your boat.